BY USE CASE

 Systemic — using our influence to support Black communities and impact changes in the tech industry.

-In 2020, we made significant investments in a comprehensive Racial Equity and Social Justice Program, including $250,000 in scholarships and internships, $300,000 to narrow the digital divide and $75,000 to our localized adopt-a-school programs for minority at-risk students.
+In 2020, we made significant investments in a comprehensive Racial Equity and Social Justice Program, including $250,000 in scholarships and internships, $300,000 in grants to narrow the digital divide, and $75,000 to our localized adopt-a-school programs for minority at-risk students.

 Employees are often the catalyst behind many of our efforts to address biases and increase racial equity.
 That speaks to the culture we’ve been working to build—where employees feel empowered to come forward with ideas for how to make Citrix a better place to work for all.
 We will continue to welcome these ideas moving forward.
 In 2021, we plan to introduce a new learning program called I AM Citrix, which is intended to elevate DIB throughout the company.